-Some studies have shown that the main bulk of the weight loss is attained in the first 2 years [11, 26]; our results have shown that there is a decrease to a lower weight than seen upon the interview time, as indicated in the difference between weight attained until interview and lowest weight attained.
+Some studies have shown that the main bulk of the weight loss following bariatric surgery is attained in the first 2 years11,26; our results have shown that there is a decrease to a lower weight than seen upon the interview time, as indicated in the difference between weight attained until interview and lowest weight attained.

-Forty-seven percent of our patients, who at the start of our study were all considered diabetic, were no longer suffering from elevated blood sugar, which meant that they needed no treatment.
-This is in accordance with prior studies [18] that were for shorter periods of follow-up or for a smaller sample size.
-HbA1c levels decreased from 8.6 to 6.6, which means that on average most of our patients have become balanced with regard to their diabetes.
-A study that randomized patients either to traditional diabetes treatment or LAGB has shown that remission rates were five times more likely in LAGB patients 2 years after the operation.
-Our results have validated that and have shown that remission rate stays higher 5 or more years after the operation.
-If we take into consideration the long-term damage caused by diabetes, and the dangers of traditional treatment of it (mainly hypoglycemia), the LAGB patients on average have shown a normal HbA1c, which means a balanced sugar level not only on the day of the examination but at least 3 months prior to it, which means that the operation has succeeded in the long-term control and even "cure" of their diabetes.
-If we remember that one of the indications for bariatric surgery is alleviating co-morbid illness, mainly diabetes, our results show that long-term relief is achieved using LAGB, and that this remission is independent of the excess body weight loss, which mitigates one of the main criticisms about LAGB as it leads to a smaller reduction of weight than other bariatric procedures.
+Forty-seven percent of our patients, who at the start of our study were all considered diabetic, no longer had elevated blood sugar, which meant that they needed no treatment.
+This is in accordance with prior studies18 that had shorter periods of follow-up or a smaller sample size.
+HbA1c levels decreased from 8.6 to 6.6, which means that on average, most of our patients have become balanced with regard to their diabetes.
+A study that randomized patients either to traditional diabetes treatment or LAGB showed that remission rates were 5 times more likely in LAGB patients 2 years after the operation.
+Our results have validated that and have shown that the remission rate stays higher 5 or more years after the operation.
+If we take into consideration the long-term damage caused by diabetes and the dangers of traditional treatment for it (mainly hypoglycemia), the LAGB patients on average have shown a normal HbA1c, which means a balanced sugar level not only on the day of the examination but at least 3 months prior to it; this means that the operation has succeeded in the long-term control and even “cure” of their diabetes.
+If we remember that one of the indications for bariatric surgery is alleviating comorbid illness, mainly diabetes, our results show that long-term relief is achieved using LAGB and that this remission is independent of the excess body-weight loss, which mitigates one of the main criticisms about LAGB, as it leads to a smaller reduction of weight than other bariatric procedures.

 When considering subjective results of the LAGB, we have found (not surprisingly) that the larger reduction in weight (as portrayed in excess weight loss) was positively correlated with the elevation of self-esteem after the operation.
-Previous studies have shown that 1 year after surgery the weight loss was not a predictor for the quality of life of bariatric patients [23, 26], and we can conclude that the change in weight loss is significant only on larger time scales, and that the main factor is not weight by itself, but is the loss of excess weight.
+Previous studies have shown that 1 year after surgery, the weight loss was not a predictor for the quality of life of bariatric patients,23,26 and we can conclude that the change in weight loss is significant only on larger time scales and that the main factor is not weight by itself but the loss of excess weight.

-BAROS is a validated questionnaire for the evaluation of subjective results of bariatric procedures [23, 26], and as such was utilized in the current study to understand the long-term effect of LGB upon our diabetic patients.
-We have seen that 5 years after the operation the total BAROS score was on average 2.7, which is considered a fair result.
-This seems to be contradictory to the fact that remission and a clear improvement in diabetes is seen in most of our patients.
-We believe this stems from the fact that even though bariatric operations are lifesaving procedures in essence, they are perceived by the general public as an esthetic procedure, and due to that the satisfaction from the operation is reliant mainly upon weight loss and not on true objective measures as HbA1c.
-Thus it seems logical to have some kind of coordination of anticipations of the patient to aid them in their subjective evaluation of the operation.
+The BAROS is a validated questionnaire for the evaluation of subjective results of bariatric procedures,23,26 and as such, it was utilized in the current study to understand the long-term effect of LGB on our diabetic patients.
+We have seen that 5 years after the operation, the total BAROS score was on average 2.7, which is considered a fair result.
+This seems to be contradictory to the fact that remission and a clear improvement in diabetes are seen in most of our patients.
+We believe this stems from the fact that even though bariatric operations are lifesaving procedures in essence, they are perceived by the general public as an esthetic procedure, and due to that, the satisfaction from the operation is reliant mainly on weight loss and not on true objective measures such as HbA1c.
+Thus, it seems logical to have some kind of coordination of patients’ anticipation to aid them in their subjective evaluation of the operation.

+4.1 Study limitations

-Study limitations – First and foremost, the sample size is not very large, even if it is satisfactory in sample size calculations.
+First and foremost, the sample size is not very large, even if it is satisfactory based on sample-size calculations.